asajeffrey/josephine/README.md

     let ref mut root = cx.new_root();
     let global = cx.new_global::<MyGlobalClass>().in_root(root);

+    // Check that the global contains the expected "hello" message.
-    // Run the visitor code in the global. global.visit_compartment(cx, MyGlobalClass);
+    // We have to unpack the global first, since it is in the wildcard
+    // `SOMEWHERE` compartment
+    global.unpack(|global| global.borrow(cx).hello());
 }
 ```